System Power Minimization to Access Non-Contiguous Spectrum in Cognitive Radio Networks: Simulation Results

 The second subplot (from the left) of Fig.~\ref{fig:Power_Allocation} shows the power allocation and scheduling variables of TxPowerMin approach.
 This approach minimizes transmit power subject to the rate constraint.
 Similar to the concept of ``waterfilling" algorithm~\cite{Cover}, this approach spreads power across all ten ``good" channels of the network.

 The third and fourth subplot (from the left) of Fig.~\ref{fig:Power_Allocation} shows the scheduling and power variables of our greedy algorithm (GreedySysMin).
-We do not use bundle constraint throughout numerical results.
 We use two different types of ADC and DAC models to investigate the influence of ADC/DAC slopes on our algorithm.
 We use the high slope ADC and DAC models -- ADC 9777 and ADS 62P4 (see Fig.~\ref{fig:AD9777} and Fig.~\ref{fig:ADS62P4}) -- in the third subplot of Fig.~\ref{fig:Power_Allocation} and the low slope ADC and DAC model -- DAC 3162 and ADS 4249 (see Fig.~\ref{fig:AD9777} and Fig.~\ref{fig:ADS62P4}) -- in the fourth subplot (the rightmost one) of Fig.~\ref{fig:Power_Allocation}.
-With high slope ADC \& DAC's, our algorithm focuses more on minimizing circuit power and selects only four channels.
-With low slope ADC \& DAC's, our approach finds a trade-off between transmit \& circuit power and selects seven channels.
+With high slope ADC \& DAC, our algorithm focuses more on minimizing circuit power and selects only four channels.
+With low slope ADC \& DAC, our approach finds a trade-off between transmit \& circuit power and selects seven channels.

-Fig.~\ref{fig:P2PLowSlope} compares the performance of our algorithm with that of TxPowerMin approach in high ADC/DAC slope setting. ``TxPowerMin" approach minimizes transmit power by spreading data across all ``good" channels of the network.
+Fig.~\ref{fig:P2PHighSlope} compares the performance of our algorithm with that of TxPowerMin approach in high ADC/DAC slope setting. ``TxPowerMin" approach minimizes transmit power by spreading data across all ``good" channels of the network.
 Both of our algorithms consume more transmit power than the ``TxPowerMin" approach since selecting a subset of available good channels is a sub-optimal policy in terms of transmit power.
 Our algorithms consume less circuit power due to the reduced spectrum span.
 Overall, our algorithms reduce system power -- summation of transmit and circuit power -- consumption by almost $30$\%.

 Note that, the lower bound of the system power consumption (obtained from the mixed integer linear programming relaxation), was 0.63 watts in this scenario.
 Hence, both of our algorithms gave feasible results with roughly 15\% optimality gap.